zijianp001/Database_UIUC/README.md

 # Q-Team103-GeniusProgrammers
-This is a template for CS411 database project repository.
+This is the repository for CS411 database project.